 Meanwhile, the tongue of the main sandbank is extending into Browns Bay and this is being monitored.

-This is a natural occurrence, not related to Pollutants.
+Dead cockle shells are a natural occurrence, not related to pollutants.
 One reason Ngāti Toa Rangatira settled around the harbour was its large amounts of cockles.
 Cockle shell banks and beaches used to be widespread throughout the harbour.
 However, development for road, rail and reclamations destroyed many of these, particularly in the Onepoto Arm.

 Big concentrations of cockles still exist in the subtidal and intertidal areas of both arms of the harbour and it still has the highest concentration of cockles of any estuary in New Zealand.
 Natural mortality and the action of tides and waves washes cockle shells to the harbour edges, particularly sheltered bays.

 The 2013 three-year Cockle Survey by the Guardians of Pāuatahanui Inlet showed a steady increase in cockle numbers since the first survey in 1995.
 The numbers have increased 85 per cent since then, and 21 per cent since the previous survey in 2010.
 This trend indicates reduced sediment entering the inlet, and a healthier harbour.
-The most recent, 2016 survey was completed in December and for the first time since the cockle counting began there has been a reduction in cockle numbers.
-This is attributed to the large amounts of sediment flushed into the harbour by several major floods over the 2015/2016 period.
-The most recent flood occurred just a few weeks before the December cockle count.
+The most recent, December 2016 survey experienced a reduction in cockle numbers for the first time since the cockle counting began.
+This is is attributed to the large amount of sediment flushed into the harbour by several major floods over the 2015/2016 period.
+One of those floods occurred just a few weeks before the scheduled December cockle count.
 Too much sedimentation smothers and kills shellfish.

 There’s no doubt that Porirua Harbour has a sediment problem – most of this is washing in from the land.
 Floods carry a lot of sediment and turn the harbour brown.
 This is common in most estuaries and even the open coast.